Ocean Plastic Pollution

-The moving systems will be equipped with Automatic Identification System (AIS), which is a maritime anti-collision norm, that will allow them to be noticed by ships and the other systems.
+The moving systems will be equipped with Automatic Identification System (AIS), which is a maritime system allowing them to be noticed by ships and the other systems.
 They will also be equipped with reflectors to make them show up on radar.
 This will allow for interruptions to be anticipated in advance and mitigate the possibility of collision.

 The Ocean Cleanup and ocean users must respect each other's rights while on the water.
-We are working with various stakeholders to determine the safety signals needed, the cleanup systems' area restrictions and the notifications necessary to accommodate our activities and shipping simultaneously.
+We are working with various stakeholders to determine the communication equipment needed, the cleanup systems' area restrictions and the notifications necessary to accommodate our activities and shipping simultaneously.

 The Ocean Cleanup is collaborating with Netherlands Institute for the Law of the Sea (NILOS), who in turn are in close contact with International Maritime Organization (IMO).
 Together we can make sure parties crossing the Great Pacific Garbage Patch will be well aware of our cleanup efforts.

 - Will the systems withstand extreme environmental conditions?